joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/asia/100000010153618/india-strikes-pakistan.html

 **What we learned from Blues' locker clean-out day: Game 7 reflection, injury updates, more**\
-`The Blues cleaned their lockers Tuesday and reflected on their Game 7 loss to Winnipeg, while also looking ahead to the future.`\
+`The Blues cleaned their lockers Tuesday and reflected on their Game 7 loss to Winnipeg, while also looking to the future.`\
 https://nytimes.com/athletic/6337262/2025/05/06/blues-game-7-nhl-playoffs-injury/

 **What NYT Cooking Moms Want on Mother’s Day**\